Mac Address Regex Go Validator

 Frequently asked questions

-What is a UUID?×
+What is considered a valid MAC address format?×